 The primary duty of the FIRL Loss Reserve Specialist is to oversee the estimation of liabilities, setting of appropriate actuarial methodologies and assumptions used to estimate reserves to meet the requirements of the insurance laws of Bermuda and the oversight of actuarial staff.
 When required, the Loss Reserve Specialist also provides input and assistance regarding the underwriting process, including reviews of the profitability of the business on individual transactions.
-Pursuant to section 6C of the Insurance Act 1978, as amended, and the Rules, the BMA provided exemption to the Company from filing with the Authority an opinion of its Loss Reserve Specialist for the year ended 31 December 2022.
+Pursuant to section 6C of the Insurance Act and the Rules, the BMA provided exemption to the Company from filing with the Authority an opinion of its Loss Reserve Specialist for the year ended December 31, 2023.